matannahmani/ada-ai-prototype/src/server/utils/vector/readme.md

 # We have two main flows to generate and consume the memory

-## Cornjob to seed with Vector DB new memory
+## Cornjob to seed VectorDB new memory

 ```mermaid
 sequenceDiagram